vuejs/eslint-config-typescript/README.md

   ...pluginVue.configs["flat/essential"],

   ...vueTsEslintConfig({
+    // Optional: extend additional configurations from `typescript-eslint`.
-    // Supports all the recommended configurations in https://typescript-eslint.io/users/configs#recommended-configurations
+    // Supports all the configurations in https://typescript-eslint.io/users/configs#recommended-configurations
     extends: [
       // By default, only the recommended rules are enabled.
       "recommended",
       // You can also manually enable the stylistic rules.
       // "stylistic",

-      // The ones with `-type-checked` are not yet tested.
+      // [!NOTE] The ones with `-type-checked` are not yet tested.

       // Other utility configurations, such as `eslint-recommended`,
       // are also extendable here.
 But we don't recommend using them directly.